terraform-ibm-modules/terraform-ibm-landing-zone/.docs/bastion/bastion.md

 You need the following items to deploy and configure a bastion host that uses Teleport:

 - A Teleport Enterprise Edition license
-- A generated SSL certificate and key for each of the provisioned virtual server instances or use a wildcard certificate
+- A generated SSL certificate and key for each of the provisioned virtual server instances or a wildcard certificate

 ## Provision with Secure Landing Zone